Long-term Causal Inference Under Persistent Confounding via Data Combination: Additional Extensions

 \subsection{Partial Confounding Adjustments}

-In the main text, the unobseved variables $U$ stand for all unmeasured confounders that can possibly affect the treatment, the short-term outcomes, the long-term outcome, or any subset of them (see \Cref{figure: DAG-b}).
-The identification strategies in \Cref{sec: identification} require the short-term outcomes $(S_1, S_3)$ to be sufficiently rich relative to all of the unmeasured confounders.
-In this part, we show that actually we do not need to use the short-term outcomes to handle all such unmeasured confounders.
+In the main text, the unobseved variables $U$ stand for all unobserved confounders that can possibly affect the treatment, the short-term outcomes, the long-term outcome, or any subset of them (see \Cref{figure: DAG-b}).
+The identification strategies in \Cref{sec: identification} require the short-term outcomes $(S_1, S_3)$ to be sufficiently rich relative to all of the unobserved confounders.
+In this part, we show that actually we do not need to use the short-term outcomes to handle all such unobserved confounders.
 Instead, we can achieve identification under lower requirements for the short-term outcomes, still using the same identification strategies.